 Statistics from public court records for informational purposes only.
 Not legal advice.
 Past outcomes do not predict future results.
 Consult a licensed attorney for guidance on your case.

-Richmond County has a 37.0% dismissal rate for Driving Suspended cases.
-Outcomes can vary significantly across Virginia courts.
-View our Driving Suspended overview page to compare dismissal rates, conviction rates, and case timelines across all jurisdictions.
+Richmond County has a 36.4% dismissal rate for Driving Suspended cases.
+Outcomes vary significantly across Virginia courts.
+View the Driving Suspended overview to compare dismissal rates, conviction rates, and case timelines across every jurisdiction.